INSHAPE NEWS MIND MATTERS: Coping With Depression

-Dr Kelly Baez – Licensed Counsellor and Psychology PhD:
+Dr Kelly Baez – Licensed Counselor and Psychology PhD:

-I’ve met with clients who suffered from depression so severe that they were nearly catatonic.
+To sum up my clinical career, I’ve met clients who suffered from depression so severe they were nearly catatonic.
 This is usually the result of a chemical imbalance in the brain.
 In these less-common cases, a combination of medication and professional counseling can be beneficial.

-More often, when a client comes to me and tells me she is depressed, she is mild to moderately depressed.
-She’s feeling sad, down-in-the-dumps, bummed.
+Most of my clients are mild to moderately depressed.
+They feel sad, down-in-the-dumps, bummed-out.
 Maybe it’s been going on for some time and related to a certain event or life change.
-In these cases, unless there is a medical reason not to, our first approach is going to be exercise.
+Most importantly, in these cases, unless there is a medical reason not to, our first approach is going to be exercise.

-You may have heard that depression is anger turned inward.
-Anger is just a type of energy.
-Energy is meant to be in balance, flowing in when we sleep or nurture ourselves and flowing out into our work, play, and relationships.
-When there’s a part of life that feels blocked to receiving our energy, it hurts!
+Anger turned inward is depression.
+Yet, anger is just a type of energy.
+Energy must be in balance.
+That is to say, it flows-in when we sleep or nurture ourselves.
+Subsequently, it then flows out into our work, play, and relationships.
+When there’s a part of life that feels blocked to receiving our energy, it hurts.
 If an emotion hurts, we often describe the feeling as sad.
 You may have heard that anger is just sad’s bodyguard.
-This is how anger gets turned inward, becomes stuck, and quickly goes stale, resulting in depression.
+So, this is how anger gets turned inward.
+It becomes stuck, and quickly goes stale, resulting in depression.

-Understanding depression this way leads to one of the most effective treatments: daily exercise.
-Just ten minutes a day is enough to reverse the flow of energy and provides a safe way to ease back into daily life with more energy, a more positive outlook, and with continued exercise, an emotional resilience that is hard to produce any other way.
+Understanding depression can lead to one of the most effective treatments: daily exercise.
+Just ten minutes a day is enough to reverse the flow of energy.
+Plus, it provides a safe way to ease back into daily life with a more positive outlook.
+Moreover, with continued exercise you’ll gain an emotional resilience that is hard to produce any other way.

-- Start simply.
-If you’re suffering with depression, making a big change in your lifestyle might feel overwhelming.
-No need to go to extremes!
-Walking is a wonderful exercise!
-It’s simple, portable, uncomplicated, low-cost, and you can adjust the time spent and intensity to suit your needs.
-Walking is just a suggestion—I recommend that you pick any exercise that sparks your interest.
+If you’re suffering with depression, making big lifestyle changes might feel overwhelming.
+Therefore, there’s no need to go to extremes.
+For instance, walking is a wonderful exercise.
+It’s simple, portable, uncomplicated and low-cost.
+Plus, you can adjust the intensity to suit your needs.
+Of course, walking is just a suggestion—I recommend that you pick any exercise that sparks your interest.

-- Respect your limits but have faith in your abilities!
-You are not a machine.
-You will have good days and bad days and that is completely normal.
-Respect yourself enough to burn off the excess energy but make sure to do so without bullying yourself.
+Remember, you are not a machine.
+So, you will have good days and bad days and that is okay.
+Firstly, respect yourself enough to burn off the excess energy.
+But, do so without bullying yourself.
 As always, discuss any concerns with your doctor or counsellor.

-Dr. Kelly Baez, is a Licensed Professional Counsellor with a PhD in Psychology.
-In her 10+ years in practice, she has been a trauma counsellor, crisis counselor, and addiction counsellor.
+Dr. Kelly Baez, is a Licensed Professional Counselor with a PhD in Psychology.
+In her 10+ years in practice, she has been a trauma counselor, crisis counselor, and addiction counselor.
 Currently, she is the founder of FitShrink and serves as a weight loss consultant for people who have tried everything to lose weight but feel stuck.

 Through her supportive, information-packed blog posts, on-demand classes, and 1-on-1 coaching, she’s here to show you how to implement a healthy lifestyle change — while making it feel insightful, empowering, and sassy.